Fuseit/shoryuken-sns/README.md

 Only the `topic` option has been added and it **must** be the topic's ARN

+## TODO

+- Custom message sanitization
+- Server middleware to wrapped the message in a custom format
+- Server middleware to publish the result of the consumer to SNS

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.